nikitavoloboev/data/databases/sqlite.md

 # [SQLite](https://www.sqlite.org/index.html)

-[Litestream](https://github.com/benbjohnson/litestream) is neat.
+[Litestream](https://github.com/benbjohnson/litestream) & [Postlite](https://github.com/benbjohnson/postlite) are neat.
 Like using [deno_sqlite](https://github.com/denodrivers/sqlite3) for scripts that query SQLite.
+[SQLite](https://github.com/stainless-steel/sqlite), [Rusqlite](https://github.com/rusqlite/rusqlite), [Rusqlite Migration](https://github.com/cljoly/rusqlite_migration) are great SQLite libs for Rust. [sqlc](https://github.com/kyleconroy/sqlc) is nice for Go.

+I currently start all my projects with SQLite DB if I need any kind of persistence.
+Then move to [Postgres](postgresql.md) if SQLite is not enough for some reason.

 ## Notes